Emily Henry

-Emily Henry (born May 17, 1991) is an American author who is best known for her New York Times bestselling romance novels Beach Read, People We Meet on Vacation, Book Lovers, Happy Place, Funny Story, and Great Big Beautiful Life.
+Emily Henry (born May 17, 1991) is an American author who is best known for her 2020s romance novels Beach Read, People We Meet on Vacation, Book Lovers, Happy Place, Funny Story, and Great Big Beautiful Life, all of which are New York Times bestsellers.

 Biography

 Henry was born on May 17, 1991.
 She attended Lakota East High School in Liberty Township, Ohio, then Hope College on a creative writing scholarship with plans to study dance.
 She also completed a writing residency at the now-defunct New York Center for Art & Media Studies, part of Bethel University.
 She returned to Cincinnati after college; she currently lives and writes in Cincinnati and Northern Kentucky's Ohio River region.
 As of 2016, she was a full-time writer and proofreader.

 Writing career

 Henry's debut young adult novel, The Love That Split the World, was published in January 2016.
 After writing several young adult novels, her first adult romance novel, Beach Read, was published in 2020, to widespread success.
 Henry's books have been featured in BuzzFeed, O, The Oprah Magazine, Entertainment Weekly, The New York Times, The Skimm, and Shondaland.

 Henry continued to write adult romance novels.
 In 2021, People We Meet on Vacation was published.
 Book Lovers was published in 2022 and Happy Place in 2023.
 Funny Story was published in April 2024.
 Her sixth adult romance book, Great Big Beautiful Life, was published on April 22, 2025.

 As of March 2023, Henry had sold more than 2.4 million books collectively.

 Writing for Vulture in 2023, Allison P. Davis described Henry's books as containing elements of the rom-com and chick lit genres and focusing on themes of "respect" as well as love.

+On September 23, 2026, Emily Henry officially announced her upcoming novel titled “Modern Classic” which is scheduled to he published on April 6th, 2027.